 Blue myrtle is attractive to birds, butterflies, bees, and moths.

-Blue Myrtillocactus Uses
+Blue Myrtillocactus Uses and Recommendations

 It is widely used as grafting stock for cacti plants and for adding visual interest to landscapes.